James F. Post

-James F. Post (September 24, 1818 – July 15, 1899) was an architect, builder, and contractor who designed and oversaw the construction of over 60 buildings.
+James F. Post (September 24, 1818 – July 15, 1899) was an American architect, builder, and contractor who designed and oversaw the construction of over 60 buildings.
 He is most known for his buildings in Wilmington, North Carolina, including the Bellamy Mansion, New Hanover County Courthouse, City Hall-Thalian Hall, and Zebulon Latimer House.

 Early life

 James F. Post was born James Francis Post in Fairfield Township, Essex County, New Jersey, on September 24, 1818.

 At some point around 1836, he moved to New York and studied architecture there for five years.
 In 1841 he moved to Petersburg, Virginia, and worked as an architect and builder for eight years.
 During his time in Petersburg, he met his future wife Mary Ann Russel; they were married October 8, 1843.
 During their time in Virginia, the couple had two children: Erastus, who died shortly after, and Thomas Russell Post (1846-1943).

 In 1849, the family moved to Wilmington, North Carolina, where they had a third child, James France Post, Jr. (1850-1918).
 Post began his career in Wilmington by doing small carpentry jobs, but he soon took on larger jobs and developed a reputation as an architect.
 He took quickly to his newly adopted home and would later fight for North Carolina on the side of the Confederacy during the American Civil War.